mirage-sql/mirage-scala/README.md

   { (book, sum) => sum + book.price }
 ```

-The callback function is given a resut of the previous callback invocation.
+The callback function is given a result of the previous callback invocation.
 And initial value is given at first.
 In this example, initial value is 0.